The Benlian Trust

 How to Apply

 The Trust operates through a model of community connection rather than open applications.
-Students and organizations are typically identified through:
+Students and organisations are typically identified through:

 • Armenian community networks in London